lcamichigan/donation-thank-you-note/README.md

 gswin64c -dBATCH -dNOPAUSE -sDEVICE=pdfwrite -sOutputFile=Notes.pdf @filenames.txt
 ```

-to combine thank you notes into a PDF file named Notes.pdf.
-If you see an error
-that `gswin64c` can’t be found, then you need to replace `gswin64c` with its
+If you see an error that `gswin64c` can’t be found, then you need to replace
-absolute path.
+`gswin64c` with its absolute path.
 This will usually be something like
 `"C:\Program Files\gs\gs#.##\bin\gswin64c"`, where `#.##` is Ghostscript’s
 version.
 In PowerShell, precede the absolute path of `gswin64c` by a call
 operator (`&`).